CME211/notes/lecture-22/lecture-22.x.md

 Now let's compile:

 !run
-g++ -std=c++11 -Wall -Wextra -Wconversion src/hw6.cpp -o src/hw6 -DDEBUG -I/usr/include -L/usr/lib64 -ljpeg
+g++ -std=c++11 -Wall -Wextra -Wconversion src/hw6.cpp -o src/hw6 -DDEBUG -I/usr/local/include -L/usr/local/lib -ljpeg
 ./src/hw6
 !end

-* `-I/usr/include`: look in this directory for include files (optional in this case)
+* `-I/usr/local/include`: look in this directory for include files (optional in this case)
-* `-L/usr/lib64`: look in this directory for library files (optional in this case)
+* `-L/usr/local/lib`: look in this directory for library files (optional in this case, maybe required on Ubuntu)
 * `-ljpeg`: link to the `libjpeg.{a,so}` file (not optional here)

 ## Make